123PedroAugusto1/curso_node/README.md

-# Portal de noticias
+# News portal
-Projeto de portal de noticias
+Project news portal

-Este projeto está sendo desenvolvido utilizando a Node js e MySql para o armazenamento de dados.
+This project is being developed using Node js and MySql for data storage.